Classroom Programs

 Educators:

-For more information on how we can bring these humane education programs to your classroom or school, please contact Youth Programs Coordinator via email or telephone at (207) 985-3244 ext.
+For more information on how we can bring these humane education programs to your classroom or school, please reach out to email or telephone (207) 985-3244 ext.
 109.

 Follow Us!